 Fire is relatively rare in car accidents, but when it does occur, the resulting burn injuries are often severe if not deadly.
 In 2010, fires occurred in only 0.1 percent of vehicles involved in traffic crashes in the U.S., according to the national Fatality Analysis Reporting System (FARS).
-However, the fire was involved in 2.8 percent of fatal crashes.
+However, fire was involved in 2.8 percent of fatal crashes.

 Thermal burn injuries – burns resulting from external heat sources such as fire, hot metal, steam or scalding liquids – can cause deep tissue damage.
 Recovery may mean years of expensive treatment.
 Severe burns can prevent a victim from ever working for a living again.

 The National Highway Traffic Safety Administration (NHTSA) adopted standards in the 1970s that limit the amount of allowable fuel spillage from motor vehicles’ fuel systems during and after being subjected to frontal, rear or side impacts.
 When fire occurs in a car accident, it is often important to determine why the fuel-containment systems failed and what caused the fire.

 Our South Carolina burn injury attorneys at Joye Law Firm can work with experts to investigate what caused the fire in your car accident case.
 If you have suffered a burn injury in a motor vehicle accident caused by someone else’s negligent, careless or reckless act, you could be entitled to compensation for the physical and emotional pain caused by the injury.
 You may also be entitled to compensation if a flawed vehicle design or manufacturing problem contributed to the fire, regardless of who was to blame for the crash.